 The Governors review the merits of joining a MAT periodically in order to ensure that the best interests of Esher Church School and its pupils are served.
-For the next academic year they have decided to remain as a Single Academy Trust, but may, in the future, consider either creating or joining a Multi Academy Trust.
+For the next academic year they have decided to remain as a Single Academy Trust but will actively review future opportunities for collaboration both formal and informal, giving consideration to strategic partnerships, and formal Multi Academy Trust arrangements.